You know the scenario,

 - Small dipper for diluting paint

 The first thing I do is prepare the canvas with a coloured ground.
 This can be made from a mid-grey mixed between the Ultramarine blue and Burnt sienna or a mix of Raw umber and Titanium white just as we have done on previous paintings – I’ve used Raw umber & Titanium white.

 To see how I apply an acrylic ground See: How to apply a coloured ground.

 I use a 2-inch decorators brush (made by Purdy) to paint the ground.
 Make sure to add water to the mix to cover the canvas opaquely yet isn’t too thick.
 If you look closely, you can see areas of my canvas that aren’t covered 100%.

 I compose a simple line drawing onto the canvas using a 3B pencil.
 Key points to look out for in the composition are the curve under the bottom of the jug.

-Beginners have the tendency to flatten the bottom of jugs as your mind knows that in reality the surface is flat.
+Beginners tend to flatten the bottom of jugs as your mind knows that in reality, the surface is flat.

 Assess the tones.